Seller Disclosure: How Can Sellers Avoid Legal Trouble

 In some states, sellers have to disclose any known phantom activities taking place in their house.
 Since very few states require sellers to disclose such things, it is one of the lesser-known disclosures that you should be aware of.

 Note: At present 4 states in the US specifically mention paranormal activities in their seller disclosure laws.
-These are New York, New Jersey, Minnesota, and Massachusetts.
+These are New York, New Jersey, and Minnesota.

 Military Airport DisclosureSome states like Arizona and Virginia require sellers to disclose the presence of nearby Military airports.
 This is to make the buyers aware if the property falls in the high noise contour or if it is susceptible to accidents.